ucberkeley/brc-draft-documentation/cloud/faqs.md

 ## Frequently Anticipated Questions

 * **When will cloud computing support become available?**
   Cloud computing support is available today.
-The program which provides this support is scheduled to be formally announced to the UC Berkeley campus in August 2015.
+The service which provides this support is scheduled to be formally announced to the UC Berkeley campus in August 2015.

 * **What types of help can I get?**